 Some seabirds, especially albatrosses and petrels, are susceptible to being caught on baited hooks in pelagic longline fisheries.
 Satellite tracking and at-sea observation data have identified the importance of the IATTC area for waved, black-footed, Laysan, and black-browed (Thalassarche melanophrys) albatrosses, plus several other species that breed in New Zealand, yet forage off the coast of South America.
 There is particular concern for the waved albatross because it is endemic to the EPO and nests only in the Galapagos Islands.
 Observer data from artisanal vessels show no interactions with waved albatross during these vessels' fishing operations.
 Data from the US pelagic longline fishery in the northeastern Pacific Ocean indicate that bycatches of black-footed and Laysan albatrosses occur.
 Few comparable data for the longline fisheries in the central and southeastern Pacific Ocean are available.
 At the 6th meeting of the IATTC Working Group on Bycatch in February 2007, it was reported that the Spanish surface longline fleet targeting swordfish in the EPO averaged 40 seabird interactions per million hooks, virtually all resulting in mortality, during 1990-2005.
-In 2007, the IATTC Stock Assessment Working Group has identified areas of vulnerability to industrial longline fishing for several species of albatross and proposed mitigation measures.
-In an externally-funded study, the IATTC staff is currently investigating the population status of the black-footed albatross in the entire North Pacific Ocean, taking into account the effects of fisheries bycatch.
+In 2007, the IATTC Stock Assessment Working Group identified areas of vulnerability to industrial longline fishing for several species of albatross and proposed mitigation measures.